Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: Introduction

 Neutron stars, which are born from the gravitational core-collapse of massive stars during supernova explosions, contain a superdense core that can reach several times the nuclear matter density \citep{ShapiroTeukolsky1983}.
 It is now well established that highly magnetized neutron stars, magnetars, with magnetic field strengths reaching over $10^{14} - 10^{15}$ G can exist, making them the most magnetic objects in the universe \citep{Turolla_2015}.
 They are responsible for the observed soft-gamma ray repeaters (SGRs) and anomalous X-ray pulsars \citep{Kaspi:2017}.
 High energy sudden X-ray outbursts with luminosities up to $\sim 10^{36} {\rm erg \ s}^{-1}$ have been observed for some of these objects \citep{Rea:2011}.
 More energetic giant flares with peak luminosities $10^{44} - 10^{47} {\rm erg \ s}^{-1}$ have also been observed \citep{Hurley:1999,Hurley:2005,Mereghetti:05}.

-Quasiperiodic oscillations (QPOs) with a large range of frequencies were observed in the late-time tail phase of the giant flares.
+Quasiperiodic oscillations (QPOs) with a large range of frequencies have been detected in the late-time tail phase of giant flares.
 Examples for such frequencies are 18, 26, 29, 92.5, 150, 626.5 and 1837 Hz for SGR 1806-20 \citep{Israel1806_20,Watts_2006,Watts1806_20}; 28, 54, 84 and 155 Hz for SGR 1900+14 \citep{Watts1900+14} and 43.5 Hz for SGR 0526-66 \citep{Barat0526_66}.
-More recently, very high-frequency QPOs at 2132 and 4250 Hz have also been observed in the main peak of a giant flare \citep{Castro:2021}.
+More recently, very high-frequency QPOs at 2132 and 4250 Hz have also been identified in the main peak of a giant flare \citep{Castro:2021}.